FACTSlab/factslab.github.io/research.md

 ## Papers

+An, H.Y. & **A.S.
+White**.
+2020.
+[The lexical and grammatical sources of neg-raising inferences](https://arxiv.org/pdf/1908.05253).
+To appear in *Proceedings of the Society for Computation in Linguistics* 3.

+**White, A.S.** 2019.
+[Lexically triggered veridicality inferences](https://ling.auf.net/lingbuzz/004664/current.pdf).
+To appear in *Handbook of Pragmatics*.
+John Benjamins Publishing Company.

 White, A. S., R. Rudinger, K. Rawlins, & B. Van Durme.
 2018.
 [Lexicosyntactic Inference in Neural Models](https://arxiv.org/pdf/1808.06232).
 To appear in _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.

 White, A. S. & K. Rawlins.
 2018.
 [The role of veridicality and factivity in clause selection](http://aaronstevenwhite.io/papers/white_role_2018.pdf).
 To appear in the _Proceedings of the 48th Meeting of the North East Linguistic Society_.